 However, you have to consider the water cost, the cost of running a water tower, including regular monitoring of water quality, treatment of water, the operation of fans and pumps.

 In areas where water cost is extremely high or water quality is poor or environmental conditions are negative and require high water treatment cost, then water chillers are less cost-effective than air chiller overall speaking.

-In the case when air chillers are installed outdoors and water chillers installed indoors, water chillers will last longer, because of lack of weather exposing.
+In the case when air chillers are installed outdoors and water chillers installed indoors, water chillers will last longer, because of a lack of weather exposure.

 You might have more specific and unique situations that might influence your final decision on selecting.

 If you have any questions and puzzlements, the cooling engineering experts in TopChiller would always be available to help.